How will a judge make a decision about legal decision-making and parenting time?

 - medical/dental/vision insurance costs.

-If you would like to see all of the factors that go into determining support, you can visit the AZ State Child Support website.
+If you would like to see all of the factors that go into determining support, you can see the Arizona Child Support Guidelines adopted by the Arizona Supreme Court.

 The guidelines the judge uses involve a very complex formula, but basically the judge looks at both parents’ incomes, your child’s needs and how much time your child spends with each parent.2 To get a basic idea of how much support you may receive, you can use the following online child support calculator.
 Remember this is a rough estimate and that only the judge can determine how much support you will actually receive.